Continuity of Lyapunov Exponents for Cocycles with Invariant Holonomies: Reductions in the proof of Theorem

 \subsection{Final reductions and standing notation.}

 As discussed in the proof of Lemma \ref{states}, the family of invariant stable holonomies defines a continuous change of linear coordinates on the fibers $\lbrace x\rbrace\times \Pone$ that makes the cocycle constant along local stable manifolds of $\hat{f}$.
-Moreover, the convergence of the cocycles $\hat{A}_k\to \hat{A}$ is not affected by this coordinate change.
-Moreover, the straightened out cocycles admit unstable holonomies with the appropriate convergence and have the Lyapunov exponents.
-We assume for the remainder we have straightened along stable holonomies.
+The convergence of the cocycles $\hat{A}_k\to \hat{A}$ is not affected by this coordinate change.
+Moreover, the straightened out cocycles admit unstable holonomies with the appropriate convergence and have the same Lyapunov exponents.
+We assume for the remainder we have straightened out the cocycles in \eqref{eq:mainassump} along their respective stable holonomies.
 Following the notation introduced in Section \ref{sec: continuity conditional measures}, let $A, A_k:\Sigma \rightarrow SL(2,\mathbb{R})$ be such that $\hat{A}=A\circ P$ and $\hat{A}_k=A_k\circ P$ where $P\colon \hat \Sigma \to \Sigma $ is the natural projection.

 We assume for the remainder that